 This oil-filled diaphragm mounts directly into the high- and low-pressure cells.
 When the pressure changes, the diaphragm deflects it and sends the force through the oil system up to the sensor.
 This effect results in the measurement.
 Because the capillaries can flex, we don’t need to build a structure for the system, making installation easier than for an impulse line.

 We have two capillaries here, one in the high-pressure cell and the other in the low.
 The capillary construction usually reflects a balanced system, with identical seals and equal lengths of tubing on each side of the transmitter.
 With the same conditions on both sides, when the ambient temperature changes, both sides will react the same.
-That means the measurement won’t vary ideally.
+That means that ideally the measurement won’t vary.

 In reality, we may still have variance.
 If the low side gets more heat than the high side, then the density will change on the low side and mess up the measurement.
 We call this a temperature-induced density effect.